Stability in shape optimization with second variation: Applications

 \end{corollary}

-\begin{remark} In \cite{Nitsch}, the second inequality in Corollary \ref{cor:deficit} is also investigated, and the author computes the optimal value $\gamma_{0}$ when the size of the neighborhood $\V_{\eta_{0}}$ goes to 0.
-We also refer to \cite{Polya-Szego} for some result of this kind.\\ To the contrary to the last two-sided inequality, it is not possible to bound the first two ratio from above.
-Indeed, for every $\gamma\in(0,\infty)$, there exists $\Om_{\gamma}=(Id+\theta_{\gamma})(B)$ of class $C^{\infty}$ such that
+\begin{remark} In \cite{Nitsch}, the second inequality in Corollary \ref{cor:deficit} is also investigated, but we provide here a uniform neighborhood so that this estimate applies.
+We also refer to \cite{Polya-Szego} for some result of this kind. \end{remark} \begin{remark} To the contrary to the last two-sided inequality, it is not possible to bound the first two ratio from above.
+Indeed, for every $\gamma\in(0,\infty)$, there exists $\Om_{\gamma}=(\Id+\theta_{\gamma})(B)$ of class $\sC^{\infty}$ such that